 Pregnant and lactating cats have much higher caloric needs because they need to support their own health while also providing nutrition for their developing or nursing kittens.
 Your veterinarian can best advise you on how much and how often to feed your cat if they are expecting or lactating.

 Your pregnant cat might appreciate smaller, more frequent meals due to nausea and/or difficulty digesting larger meals.
-It’s always important to supply plenty of fresh water for your cat, but especially if she’s producing milk for hungry kittens!
+It’s always important to supply plenty of fresh water for your cat, especially if she’s producing milk for hungry babies!

 How Much to Feed Kittens

-Kittens can nurse for up to 8 weeks, but they can start transitioning to solid food around 4 to 6 weeks - it partly depends on how fast their teeth come in.
+Kittens can nurse for up to 8 weeks, but they can start transitioning to solid food around 4 to 6 weeks—it partly depends on how fast their teeth come in.
 In general, by 8 weeks kittens are able to eat wet or hydrated (softened) dry cat food.
+Like for adult cats, what and how much solid food to feed your kitten depends on many factors such as their breed, size when full grown, activity level, health status, and more!
+Read our full blog on What to Feed Kittens for Optimal Nutrition for more information.

 How Often to Feed Kittens

 Kittens under 6 months old need to eat smaller, more frequent meals compared to adult cats (at least 3 per day).
-By the time a kitten is 10 months old you can typically start transitioning to two meals per day, or as advised by your veterinarian.
+By the time an average kitten is 10 months old, you can typically start transitioning them to two meals of adult cat food per day, or as advised by your veterinarian.
+Learn more about How Long Should Kittens Eat Kitten Food here.

 How Much to Feed Senior Cats